mcesbrondarnaud/ada-course-website/contents/part5f.md

-# V. External Shocks: Are World Events Driving the Waves?
+# VI.
+External Shocks: Are World Events Driving the Waves?
 Before blaming communities alone, we test a key confounder:
 ** What if negativity peaks are driven by world events instead? ** Part 4: External Shocks – Is the World Driving the Anger?